 While these factors are important, they tell only part of an applicant’s story.
-The University uses an individualized application review more typically found at smaller private universities and colleges.
 In addition to grade-point average (GPA) and test scores, the University takes into account many aspects of an applicant’s achievements and personal history.

 Academic Preparation & Performance